intel/QAT_Engine/README.md

     It has no parameters or return value.
 If required this message must be sent after engine creation and before engine initialization.

+Message String: ENABLE_HEURISTIC_POLLING
+Param 3:        0
+Param 4:        NULL
+Description:
+    This message is used to enable the heuristic polling mode of operation where the application can use the GET_NUM_REQUESTS_IN_FLIGHT message below to retrieve the number of different kinds of in-flight requests and intelligently determine the proper moment to perform the polling operation.
+    This mode can be regarded as an improvement of the timer-based external polling.
+The external polling mode must be enabled first before enabling this mode.
+If required this message must be sent after engine creation and before engine initialization.

+Message String: GET_NUM_REQUESTS_IN_FLIGHT
+Param 3:        int cast to a long
+Param 4:        pointer to an int address
+Description:
+    This message is used when heuristic polling is enabled to retrieve the number of different kinds of in-flight requests.
+    The value passed in as param 3 is the indicator for a specific kind of
+    request:
+        #define GET_NUM_ASYM_REQUESTS_IN_FLIGHT 1
+        #define GET_NUM_PRF_REQUESTS_IN_FLIGHT 2
+        #define GET_NUM_CIPHER_PIPELINE_REQUESTS_IN_FLIGHT 3
+    The first (i.e, value 1) is used to retrieve the number of asymmetric-key in-flight requests.
+The second (i.e, value 2) is used to retrieve the number of PRF in-flight requests The last (i.e, value 3) is use to retrieve the number of cipher in-flight requests (when OpenSSL\* pipelining feature is not used), or the number of in-flight pipelines (when OpenSSL\* pipelining feature is used).
+    The address of the variable recording the specified info is returned by assigning to the dereferenced int address passed as Param 4.
+This means the application can directly use this int address to retrieve the specified info afterwards without sending this message again.
+    This message may be sent at any time after engine initialization.

 ```

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Options